yichi-yang/ELC-Survey-Platform/documentation/deploy.md

             # Set this path to your site's directory.
             root * /var/www/html

-            # see if the requested file exists server-side
+            # See if the requested file exists server-side
             try_files {path} /index.html

             # Enable the static file server.